A few months ago we joined in to buy a family member a remote-control (R/C) airplane that he liked. This Icon A5

 (3) They handle winds and turbulence far better than any other aircraft in their size range.
 The rotor has little surface for the wind to catch.
 This promotional video for gyros shows a jolly Brit flying in a brisk 35 mph (32 knot) wind.
 This short video shows another gyro landing in 30 knot gusts with no apparent effects.

 Thus, in parts of northern Europe, Canada and the northern U.S., you can get out flying much more frequently with a gyro than with a powered parachute or most trikes, which are not normally flown with winds much over 10 mph.
-Even the overall winds are calm, thermal air currents can give a turbulent flight in a PPC or a trike during the middle portion of a sunny day.
+Even the overall winds are calm, thermal air currents can give a very turbulent flight in a PPC or a trike during the middle portion of a sunny day.
+This makes gyros by far the best choice if you have some utilitarian need for flying, such as hopping to some distant area of a ranch or commuting to an island, where you don’t want to be held hostage to the wind.

 Regulations for Ultralight and Sport Aircraft